MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/granting-oplocks.md

 <p>Be aware that if the current oplock state is:</p>
 <ul>
 <li><p>No Oplock: the request is granted.</p></li>
-<li>Read or Read-Write and the existing oplock has the same oplock key as the request: the existing oplock&#39;s IRP is completed with STATUS_OPLOCK_SWITCHED_TO_NEW_HANDLE, the request is granted.
+<li>Read or Read-Write and the existing oplock has the same oplock key as the request: the existing oplock's IRP is completed with STATUS_OPLOCK_SWITCHED_TO_NEW_HANDLE, the request is granted.
 <ul>
 <li>Else STATUS_OPLOCK_NOT_GRANTED is returned.</li>
 </ul></li>